Updated: Sep 13

-Truth be told, I secretly empathised.
-As someone who has been a half-hearted sceptic, I have often ‘doubted’ the existence of God.
+Truth be told, I secretly empathized.
+As someone who has been a half-hearted skeptic, I have often ‘doubted’ the existence of God.
 At times, I have been also led to ‘conclude’ that the belief could very well be a superstition—a mental fantasy that exists sole in the human psyche.
 But “deciding”?
 I had honestly never heard that.

-It somehow felt like deciding that aliens don’t exist in distant galaxies simply because one has never seen one; or like deciding that music is an illusion because someone has, in actual fact, cut off the four stings of the only violin one has ever known.
+It somehow felt like deciding that aliens do not exist in distant galaxies simply because one has never seen one; or like deciding that music is an illusion because someone has, in actual fact, cut off the four stings of the only violin she has ever known.

-That to admit the following: speaking of believing in the God of Christianity in today’s relativistic society is very much like shooting one’s self in the foot.
-We do live in an age where we have been taught (sometimes religiously) that energy and matter are all there is.
-We have been promised that chance, evolution, and the instinct for survival can explain everything.
+That to admit the following before proceeding: speaking about believing in the God of Christianity in today’s relativistic society is very much like shooting one’s self in the foot.
+We do live in an age where we have been taught (often religiously) that energy and matter are all there is.
+We have been promised that chance, evolution, and the instinct for survival of the selfish gene can explain everything.

-In turn, philosophers and social scientists from Ludwig Feuerbach to Richard Dawkins and Jared Diamond continue to make the case that ‘God’ is no more than a primitive invention—a ‘socially-constructed’ illusion—that our ancestors gradually came up with to comfort themselves.
+In turn, philosophers and social scientists from Ludwig Feuerbach and Sigmund Freud to Richard Dawkins and Jared Diamond continue to make the case that ‘God’ and the ‘gods’ are no more than a primitive invention—‘socially-constructed’ illusions—that our ancestors gradually came up with to comfort themselves.
 Allegedly, this happened either to explain their origins, to manipulate and control the masses, or to satisfy the desire for a strong father figure.

 There are good reasons to admit this.
-As the best-selling Sapiens: A Brief History of Humankind makes clear, back in the day, the Romans claimed that the gods were on their side; a belief they used to legitimize their empire and subjugate the imagination of over 100 million subjects (and to then empty the pockets by taxing them).
+As the best-selling Sapiens: A Brief History of Humankind has shown more popularly, back in the day the Romans claimed that the gods were on their side; a belief they used to legitimize their empire and subjugate the imagination of over 100 million subjects (and to then empty their pockets by taxing them).

 Today, too, the craving for money coupled with the mindless sensationalism of some preachers of the so-called prosperity gospel often proves that religion does function as the “opiate of the people”, as Karl Marx classically put it.
 The name of 'God' continues to be used and abused to serve the benefits of the few.

-Asking around, one realizes it makes good sense to question much of the aged, dusty images of ‘God’ and of the cosmos that have lingered with us until today.
+Without asking around too much, it makes good sense to question many of the aged, dusty images of ‘God’ and of the universe that have lingered with us until today.

 What’s More Dogmatic than What?

-What often goes unnoticed is the ways in which the dismissal of monotheism can be equally dogmatic.
+What often goes unnoticed, however, are the ways in which the dismissal of monotheism can be equally dogmatic.
 Materialism still requires faith.
 Who, after all, can prove that matter and energy are all there is?
-What allows us to ultimately dismiss—from the get-go—at least the possibility of a supreme Intelligence, mostly because we fail to fit an endless ocean into the finite paper-cups of our comprehensions?
-Moreover, on what supposedly objective and unshakable grounds can we explain away invisible realities by reducing everything to the impersonal whims of subatomic particles and of selfish genes?
+What allows us to ultimately dismiss—from the get-go—at least the possibility of an ultimately inscrutable supreme Intelligence, mostly because we are unable to fit an endless ocean into the finite paper-cups of our comprehensions?
+Moreover, we must ask ourselves on what supposedly objective and unshakable grounds can we explain away invisible realities by reducing everything to the impersonal whims of subatomic particles and of selfish genes.